Mihir-Rajora20/Reddit-Flair-Detector/README.md

  Although the Random Forests model had a larger macro precision and weighted precision, **it had a lower F1 score than the Logistic Regression model and took more time to compile**.

- Hence, the **Logistic Regression model was chosen which was trained on the title-comments-stem and stemmed-url features.**
+ Hence, the **Logistic Regression model was chosen which was trained on the title-comments-combined and stemmed-url features.**

  <img src="readme_images/classification_report.png" width="500">